 The Appademic has a year’s Subscription for Setapp to Give-away, you can find the details here..

-The first, and probably the biggest annoyance, is I write in Markdown.
-While it is possible to use Markdown with Squarespace, the service only supports a very basic implementation, which means adding nice touches like fancy looking footnotes requires both implementing awkward hacks, and converting your posts to HTML before adding them to the site.
+The first, and probably the biggest annoyance – I write in Markdown.
+While it is possible to use Markdown with Squarespace, the service only supports a very basic implementation, which means adding simple things like footnotes requires both implementing awkward hacks, and converting your posts to HTML before adding them to the site.
 Both of which undermine one of the platforms major selling point – i.e., ease of use.
 Further awkwardness is encountered when working with images in your posts.

-Delivering mixed content blog posts is one thing, and to date I have been willing to persevere with it, but the most vexing side-effect of that is the way it pushes me to do so much of my work for this site on my Mac.
-Don’t get me wron, I love working on the Mac, but these days I am doing more and more serious work on the iPad Pro, and I want to be able to manage the site on the go.
+Delivering mixed content blog posts is one thing, but the most vexing side-effect of that is the way it pushes me to do so much of my work for this site on my Mac.
+Don’t get me wrong, I love working on the Mac, but these days I am doing more and more serious work on the iPad Pro, and I want to be able to manage the site on the go.
 Sure enough, Squarespace has an app for creating and managing your posts on an iPad, but it has some bothersome problems.
 First, the images problem is made worse by the fact that the app considers those mixed content posts to have complex layouts.
 If you edit posts that have images placed alongside or wrapped by text, it will collapse their layout so the images are at best inserted between paragraphs – the images are then increased in size to fit the margins.
 The app will warn you before doing this, but if it happens you have little choice but to return to the Mac.
 You can of course access the web editor on the iPad, but it is designed for precision use with a mouse, so you are asking for trouble trying to use it with a touch interface.

 There are design elements on Squarespace that are dependant on the site template, but even when available might not work very well.
 The nature of The Appademic, as a site for bringing together tech and education, lends itself to link posts.
 I have separated them out from the main blog, as I’m not a big fan of sites dominated by link rolls .
 Unfortunately, the template that I use doesn’t render block in a sensible way – there is no indentation, for example.
 This leaves me with another awkward workaround, among the bad options for this I have landed on adding a rich text block, but this adds yet more layout complexity – and to posts that should be the simplest of all.